Comfrey: The Herb Everyone Needs for Bruises, Breaks, Stings, and Cuts

 Disclaimer: The following information has not been approved by the FDA.
 This information should not be interpreted as medical advice and is not a substitute for a visit with a medical care professional.
 Always speak to your doctor about any health concerns.

 “It does not seem to matter which part of the body is broken, either internally or externally; comfrey will heal it quickly.
-It is a great cell proliferant or new cell grower, it grows new flesh and bone alike, stops hemorrhage, and is wonderful for healing inflamed tissues in a most remarkable manner.” – Dr. Edward Shook
+It is a great cell proliferant or new cell grower, it grows new flesh and bone alike, stops hemorrhages, and is wonderful for healing inflamed tissues in a most remarkable manner.” – Dr. Edward Shook

-Comfrey’s use in traditional Chinese medicine can be traced back 2,000 years.
-In Japan, it’s been an honored medicinal herb called ‘knitbone’, and was used to treat muscle sprains, bruises, burns, and joint pain.
-For hundreds of years, this herb has been a staple in the satchels and homes of European herbal healers, Native American healers, and Chinese medicine practitioners.
-Its gentle, restorative powers have made it one of the most widely loved plants in the world.
+Comfrey has been used in traditional Chinese medicine for 2,000 years.
+In Japan, it’s known as an honored medicinal herb called “knitbone” because of its ability to treat muscle sprains, bruises, burns, and joint pain.
+And for hundreds of years, this herb has been a staple in the satchels and homes of European herbal healers, Native American healers, and Chinese medicine practitioners.

 Benefits and Uses of Comfrey Salve